Kami-code/HandsOnVLM-release/README.md

 mv vicuna-13b-v1.3 vicuna-v1-3-13b
 mv llava-pretrain-vicuna-13b-v1.3 llava-vicuna-v1-3-13b-pretrain
 ```
-Similarly for 7B checkpoints.
-Replace `13b` with `7b` in the above commands.
+Similarly for the 7B checkpoints, replace `13b` with `7b` in the above commands.

 ### Supervised Fine-tuning